enanomapper/tutorials/Hackathon_on_templates_for_data_collection/templates.md

 * Method and instrument information.
 Any parameter describing the experiment, including cell lines, instrument, controls, time points, concentratons.
 These differ widely across different experiments.
 * A subgroup `size distribution` , providing placeholders for size distribution measured for the sample (including details on the dispersion protocol and dispersion medium).
 These fields are (almost) constant across all templates.

-### Results

-Several columns to specify measurement outcomes, along with uncertaintly.
+* Results.
+Several fields, specifying measurement outcomes, along with uncertaintly.
-SOP (reference to the protocol)
+* SOP (reference to the protocol)

 ## The questionnaire